Raisul447/domain-availability-checker-python-with-telegram-alert/README.md

 ### 2️⃣ Upload Script to VPS

-Upload your script to a designated folder on your server.
+Download `domain_checker.py` and upload your script to a designated folder on your server e.g Cyberpanel Directory.

 * Assume you upload the script to this path:
     ```